Skip to content

 DRELLA: I wonder if Versace makes a pacifier.

-NEWS ANCHOR (on the television): And the “Person of the Week” segment.
+NEWS ANCHOR (on television): And the “Person of the Week” segment.

 RORY: Marco!